Do you love running your fan, but are worried it might be increasing your utility bills a lot?

 Ceiling fans spin their blades by using a motor that relies on well-oiled bearings that allow for circular movement without too much friction.
 When there’s enough oil and there’s no debris or dust buildup, the appliance can avoid overheating and overtaxing itself.

-But when you haven’t applied oil and/or cleaned the unit in a while, you’re bound to have some problems.
+When you haven’t applied oil and cleaned the unit in a while, you’re bound to have some problems.
 The harder your ceiling fan’s motor has to work to spin the blades on the bearing, the more power it will draw over time.

-So, if you want maximum energy efficiency, please make sure to clean the appliance often and apply oil to the bearings at least once a year (or as often as your manufacturer recommends in the User Manual).
+So, if you want maximum energy efficiency, please clean the ceiling fan often and apply oil to the bearings at least once a year (or as often as your manufacturer recommends in the User Manual).

 #4 Test Different Settings